RobTillaart/I2CKeyPad8x8/README.md

 EXPERIMENTAL

 The I2CKeyPad8x8 library implements the reading of a 8x8 keypad by means of a PCF8575.
-Smaller keypads, meaning less columns or rows (5x4) can be read with it too.
+Smaller keypads, meaning less columns or rows (e.g. 5x4) can be read with it too.

 Relates to https://github.com/RobTillaart/I2CKeyPad. which is an version using PCF8574.